Rana-39/BrickBreakerGame/README.md

 # BrickBreakerGame
 BrickBreaker game is a java project for IT students❤️.

-• The course is CS181, presented to Dr. Abeer Alhujaylan.
+• The course is CS181, presented to Dr. Meshaiel Alsheail.

 # project idea